NASA-PDS/naif-pds4-bundler/docs/source/31_step_1_preparing_data.rst

           produced) for the mission s/c(s); if any

-While no mission produces all kernels from the list above, most missions produce kernels of all types (maybe except EKs) and most of these kernels are needed to compute observation geometry for the mission instruments and, therefore, should be included in the archive.
+While no mission produces all kernels from the list above, most missions produce kernels of all types (maybe except EKs and DSKs) and most of these kernels are needed to compute observation geometry for the mission instruments and, therefore, should be included in the archive.